Photovoltaics

 • Provide blocking between rafters or other structural support as required

-• Minimize roof penetrations of solar installation.
-Provide roofing materials that accommodate connections on sloped roofs.
+• Minimize roof penetrations.
+Provide support curbs, or roofing materials that accommodate connections on sloped roofs.

-• Provide pathway for electrical conduit into electrical room
+• Provide a pathway for electrical conduit to the electrical room

-• Integrate measurement points from photovoltaic system into overall building control system
+• Integrate supplied energy performance data from the photovoltaic system into the overall building management control system (BMS).

 Procurement Considerations